banteg/multicall.py/readme.md

 - GAS_LIMIT: sets overridable default gas limit for Multicall to prevent out of gas errors.
 Default: 50,000,000
 - MULTICALL_DEBUG: if set, sets logging level for all library loggers to logging.DEBUG
+- MULTICALL_PROCESSES: pass an integer > 1 to use multiprocessing for encoding args and decoding results.
+Default: 1, which executes all code in the main process.
 - AIOHTTP_TIMEOUT: sets aiohttp timeout period in seconds for async calls to node.
 Default: 30